What We Spent: One-Week Christmas Market Trip to Vienna on a Budget

 We aren’t really “go out for a big, fancy dinner” people.
 Instead, we’d rather have plenty of mulled wine, share delicious market snacks, and the occasional casual sit-down meal at a cozy restaurant.
 We also factored in transportation to and from Vienna, local transport (Ubers and trams), shopping for souvenirs and gifts, and a few other factors.

 These prices are in USD.
+This is based on a trip in 2023, but prices of attractions, transportation, and accomodation have been adjusted for 2026 inflated prices to give a truer picture.
 Here's the cost breakdown of our one week Christmas market trip to Vienna, Austria!

 *this post contains affiliate links.
 We might be reimbursed from participating partners if you use one of the links below.
 Thanks!*